Table of Contents

 Some Important Information When Applying For Citizenship

-One thing not to do on your application is lie about anything.
+One thing not to do when you apply for Canadian citizenship online is lie about anything.
 A seemingly harmless lie, like saying you live in another town to get faster processing of your application, can backfire.
 It is considered fraud.

 What is Fraud?

 False information or misrepresentation on a document, such as a citizenship application, passport, birth or marriage certificatevisa, visa, trade papers or diplomas is considered fraud.
-Lying to an IRCC (Immigration, Refugees and Citizenship Canada) officer is also fraud and a case of misrepresentation.
+Lying to an IRCC (Immigration, Refugees and Citizenship Canada) officer is also fraud and a case of misrepresentation based on Canadian Citizenship act.

 What can happen if you are found out to have lied?
 Your application will be refused.
 You may not be allowed to enter Canada for at least five years.
 Moreover, you will have fraud on your permanent record with IRCC.
 Your status as a permanent resident may be taken away, or you may be charged with a crime.
 Lastly, you may be removed from Canada.